West Ham United 2-0 Leeds United

 Leeds kept the Hammers honest as they pushed to find a route back into the contest, and after Fabiański saved from Raphinha’s fierce drive, Bamford saw another presentable opportunity go begging as he leaned back from Raphinha’s pull-back and skied his effort over the bar.

-Dawson cleared off the line as Leeds almost forced one through Rodrigo five minutes from time, as the Hammers’ resilience once again came to the fore to see them to the points.
+Dawson cleared off the line as Leeds almost forced an own goal off Vladimír Coufal five minutes from time, as the Hammers’ resilience once again came to the fore to get them over the line.

 Subs: Martin (GK), Trott (GK), Balbuena, Noble, Lanzini, Odubeko